SrPio/QR-Generator/README.md

 2. Enter your message in the input field.
 3. Click the "Create" button to generate the QR code.
 4. Once generated, a download button will appear.
 Click it to download the QR code as an image (`qrcode.jpg`).

+## Deployment

+The application is deployed and accessible at [https://jovial-clafoutis-935a81.netlify.app/](https://jovial-clafoutis-935a81.netlify.app/).

 ## License